 - 1. Log in to the JSS with a web browser. - 2.
 In the top-right corner of the page, click Settings 🗱 . - 3.
-Click Computer Management.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
-In the "Computer Management-Server Infrastructure" section, click JDS Instances 🥍 . - 5.
+Click Computer Management. - 4.
+In the "Computer Management-Server Infrastructure" section, click JDS Instances 🥸. - 5.
 Click the JDS instance you want to configure. - 6.
 Click Edit. - 7.
 Use the General pane to configure basic settings for the JDS instance. - 8.
 Click the Distribution Point tab and configure distribution settings. - 9.
 Click Save.